icegoat9/picohaven/picohaven_source.md

 - `picohaven###.lua` -- main game code, about 1700 lines of PICO-8 flavored Lua, plus comments
 - `picohaven###.p8` -- the game 'cart' which has sprites, map, sfx (plus some game strings stored in unused gfx/sfx space via helper cart storedatatocart...), and which includes a .lua file of code

-Typical development + test loop:
+My typical development + test loop:
 - Edit the source code in `picohaven###.lua` (using VScode or another external editor-- it is too large for the PICO-8 built-in editor to open because of its in-code comments, which I didn't want to remove)
-- Whenever you want to run it, strip comments and whitespace with a command like this (suggested on PICO-8 forums):
+- Whenever you want to run it, because the base code is far over the compressed size limit, strip comments and whitespace with a command like this (suggested on [the PICO-8 forums](https://www.lexaloffle.com/bbs/?pid=72975#p)):
   -  `./minify_reg.sh picohaven100e.lua minify_rules2.sed > picohaven100e_minify.lua`
+  -  I try to not do other minification to keep the file readable-- comment and whitespace stripping is currently just _barely_ enough
-- In the PICO-8 application, load and run picohaven100.p8 (which as of this writing includes the source from picohaven100e_minify.lua).
+- In the PICO-8 application, load and run picohaven100.p8 (which as of this writing just includes the source from picohaven100e_minify.lua, plus contains the sprites, sfx, map, and so on).
 If it's already open you can just hit Ctrl-R to reload changes (after running the minify_reg command above), which gives a nice quick testing loop
-  - Edit the picohaven###.p8 file when needed to edit graphics, maps, sound, music
+  - Edit the picohaven###.p8 file when needed to edit graphics, maps, sound, music.
-- Note: INFO at the PICO-8 commandline after a change will show token/character usage
+- Note: INFO at the PICO-8 commandline after a change will show token/character usage including the #included Lua

 # Source code organization & overview